 In order to facilitate a timely, orderly, and thoughtful review in Sponsored Programs, it is expected that Principal Investigators (PI) and their Departmental Administrators (DA) will provide a complete proposal package in advance of the sponsor deadline in accordance with Boston University’s proposal submission policy.

 All proposal submissions must include a complete Proposal Summary Form signed by the BU Principal Investigators and all appropriate school approvals.
 Proposal submissions from University-wide centers or institutes that include investigators with appointments within a school or college must be routed to all appropriate center approvals as well as applicable school approvals.
-This gives schools and colleges the opportunity to review the committed levels of The term Effort is used for persons charged to Sponsored Res...
-More on proposal submissions.
+This gives schools and colleges the opportunity to review the committed levels of effort on proposal submissions.

 The following should be included if the proposal:

 - Letter of Intent to subcontract signed by institutional official of subcontract site